thispolo/haxe-injection/README.md

     public function new(service : MyService<Int, Float>) {}
 }
 ```
+While the term `generic` is used, this library currently does **not** support generics and is used as a placeholder for when it does.

 ### Scoping
 Sometimes it is useful to generate instances based on scope, like so: